cuihantao/cuihantao.github.io/_pages/group.md

       ### Ph.D.
 Students

-      - **Domestic students (U.S. permanent resident or citizen)**: We strongly encourage you to email Dr. Cui before applying, discussing your research interests and qualifications.
+      - **Domestic students (U.S. permanent resident or citizen)**: We encourage you to reach out to Dr. Cui to discuss your research interests and background before applying.
+This helps ensure alignment with our lab's focus areas.

-      - **International students**: While we appreciate your interest, due to the high volume of emails, we may not be able to respond to all inquiries.
-Please apply directly to the [NC State ECE graduate program](https://www.ece.ncsu.edu/grad/).
-Students with a M.S. degree is preferred, but we will consider highly motivated students with bachelor's degrees.
+      - **International students**: We welcome applications through the [NC State ECE graduate program](https://www.ece.ncsu.edu/grad/).
+While we receive many inquiries and may not respond to all emails, we carefully review all complete applications.
+Candidates with M.S. degrees are preferred, though exceptional students with bachelor's degrees are also considered.

       ### M.S.
 Students